steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 #### Create a Hadoop JIRA

 1. Create a JIRA with as much information as you can.
-1. Describe the problem replicated, the consequences.
+2. Describe the problem replicated, the consequences.
-1. Check out the relevant SDK release and see if you can identify the root cause.
+3. Check out the relevant SDK release and see if you can identify the root cause.
-   It's complex enough that this is unlikely, but gaining familiarity with the SDK is a good investement.
+   It's complex enough that this is unlikely, but gaining familiarity with the SDK is a good investment.
+4. See if you can replicate it reliably manually or as a JUnit test.
+   A JUnit test is ideal as it makes regression testing straightforward -though as most of the recent regressions have been related to service failures or jobs of an hour or more, rare.

 #### Look for an existing SDK issue